julie200388/vGlut2BF_odor_learning/README.md

 "Glutamatergic projection neurons in the cholinergic basal forebrain underlie learned olfactory associational valence assignments"
 (submitted to Nature Communications, 2025)*
 📁 Repository Contents
+Located in: Shade/
-🔬 Calcium Imaging Data Analysis for olfactory screening Located in: CalciumImaging_dataanalysis/
+Plot the standard error of the traces (Run before ploting) 🔬 Calcium Imaging Data Analysis for olfactory screening Located in: CalciumImaging_dataanalysis/
 For odor screening experiments